Heritage Open Day 2018

 Are you up for a challenge?
 Back by popular demand after the inaugural Challenge last year, this is your chance to climb over 800 steps and

 get a bird’s eye view of St Albans from three historic landmarks.

 12 FREE tickets are available to scale the heights of the Clock Tower, St Peter’s Tower and the Cathedral Tower on Sunday 9 September.

 Your efforts won’t go unrewarded – as well as enjoying spectacular views, those who complete all three climbs will receive a Three Towers

-Challenge medal after the final climb at St Albans Cathedral.
+Challenge medal after the final climb at the Clock Tower.

-The Challenge is open to everyone aged 12 and over (under 18s must be accompanied by an adult).You can apply for a maximum of 2 places.
+The Challenge is open to everyone aged 12 and over.
+Under 18s must be accompanied by an adult.You can apply for a maximum of two places.